 One of the factors increase the traffic was the opening of access to the port facilities of coal exporters at the end of the year 2015.
 As a result, the Far East could make a significant contribution to the increase of export of Russian coal - on the basis of 11 months 2016 years it has increased by 13,2% in January - November 2015-th (up to 149,5 million tonnes), primarily due to the recovery in the world market prices.

-After the construction of a number of new coal terminal is completed, the volume of Russian coal shipments through the ports of the Far East will grow even more significantly.
-2016 year has been very fruitful for such projects.
-So, in the Primorsky region on the plans of the coal "North" of the terminal in the port of East reported a group of "Sum" Ziyavudin Magomedov.
-About ready to finish the third phase of its terminal in the year 2017 said another operator East: Management port company.
-In the Khabarovsk region built in the bay Muchka port Vanino coal terminal of "Daltransugol" and "Sahatrans" can be exported to the Asia-Pacific region to 24 million tons of coal per year.
+After the construction of a number of new coal terminals is completed, the volumes of shipment of Russian coal through the Far Eastern ports will grow even more significantly.
+2016 year turned out to be very fruitful for such projects.
+So, in Primorsky Krai, the group "Summa" Ziyavudin Magomedov reported on the plans for the development of the coal terminal "Sever" in the port of Vostochny.
+About the readiness to complete the third stage of its terminal already in 2017, another operator of the Eastern one said: The managing port company.
+In the Khabarovsk Territory, the terminals of Daltransugol and Sakhatrans, which are being built in the Muchka bay of Vanino, can be sent to the countries of the Asia-Pacific region for export to 24 million tons of coal per year.

 By the way, in October of "Daltransugol", part of the holding SUEK, shipped to the fleet 100-millionth ton of coal by installing the Far East ports record over the past eight years.
 The total turnover of the port of Vanino, according to the Association of Russian seaports grew by 11,6% last year, surpassing the mark of 30 million tons.